 An open culture where there is an on-going dialogue with staff and people feel valued and involved is the bedrock of a mentally healthy workplace.
 There needs to be a clear message from the top that it’s OK to say if you’re not coping and that the directors of the business support working sensible hours and expect people to take their lunch break.

 Making investment in learning and development a priority is also important.
+A people management software can help track training and development.
 If people feel properly equipped to do their jobs they are less likely to become anxious about their work and more capable of coping with the challenges that are thrown at them.
 It’s not just about equipping people with technical or specialist skills, it’s also about helping them develop the techniques to manage their workload and cope with setbacks.
 Activities that can help might include ‘lunch and learn’ sessions on issues like time management and ‘smarter’ working or small action learning groups where people can help each other work through professional challenges.

 An emphasis on physical and social activities can also help to promote well-being.
 Why not start a company yoga class, set up a netball or football team or organise a lunchtime power walk to give people a break and help them re-energise and relieve stress.